 There has been continued focus on effective information sharing across service interfaces.
 4.2% of Forth Valley patients now have a Key Information Summary.
-An intranet based adverse event reporting tool called MoSES ('Morbidity and Mortality Significant Event System) has been developed to support interface collaboration and is being tailored to the specialty using it.
+An intranet based adverse event reporting tool called MoSES ('Morbidity and Mortality Significant Event System) has been developed.
 The system is used primarily for reporting clinical events and will facilitate clinical meetings and discussions.
 It is anticipated that data extracted from MoSES will help identify trends and themes relating to adverse events and inform future patient safety work.